-You need to document an English language proficiency of at least level B (Danish high school levels) in one of the following ways:
+You need to document an English language proficiency of at least level B with a minimum of 3 in grade point average (Danish high school levels) in one of the following ways:

 - You have passed a level B English exam in the course of taking a Danish high school exam (or through supplementary courses)

 - You have taken a relevant English test with a certain score.
 The test cannot be more than 2 years old